cutandjoin/cutandjoin.github.io/index.md

 ### Version 1.0.0.0 - December 21, 2019
 ### Version 2.0.0.0 - June 28, 2025
-### Version 2.1.2.0 - August 08, 2025
+### Version 2.1.3.0 - August 17, 2025
-- Changed the method for calculating the position parameters of sub-screens (e.g., wx, wy)
-- Fixed a bug that caused the screen to freeze when importing files in certain DPI environments
-- Fixed a layout issue that occurred in certain DPI environments
-- Fixed several minor bugs
+- Fixed a bug where Cues shifted from the specified position during editing on the waveform screen.
+- Improved Undo/Redo functionality on the waveform screen.

 For detailed update informaon, see the <a href="https://forum.cjmapp.net/viewforum.php?f=3">full changelog</a>.